Evolution of the Paid Department

 1952: Truck Company 1 relocates from the Jackson Street Firehouse to the 37 23rd Avenue two bay firehouse where Engine Company 13 was already located.

-February 1, 1952: Hobart A. Strathern appointed Chief Engineer.
+February 1, 1952: Hobart A. Strathern officially appointed Chief Engineer.

 1952: Engine houses (2, 3, 4, 8, 10 and Truck 3) modernized under Mayor Lester F. Titus